 Registration is limited to the first 100 U.S. high schools that complete the registration form (see below) and e-mail it to STEMcompetition@gama.aero.
-Teams, which can be either high school classes or after-school programs, must include at least four students, including at least one male student and one female student.
+Teams, which can be either high school classes or after-school programs, must include at least four students, including at least one male student and one female student, with the exception of single-sex schools.
 Only one team per school may enter.

 How does the competition work?

 Schools interested in the competition will receive complimentary “Fly to Learn” curricula, which comes with flight simulation software powered by X-Plane.
 Teachers will guide students through the science of flight and airplane design, completing the curricula in approximately six weeks in the classroom or in four weeks through an accelerated program.
 Each high school will apply what they have learned by modifying the design of an airplane.
 The schools will then compete in a virtual fly-off, which will be scored on aerodynamic and performance parameters while flying a specific mission profile.
 Judges from GAMA will select the winning school based on that score and other factors.